Portland Mayor Ted Wheeler Under Fire for Not Stopping Antifa Protests

 Ngo, shaken and bloodied, began livestreaming on his phone after his assault, and could be heard asking a police officer, “Where the hell were all of you?”

-U.S. Ambassador to Germany Ric Grenell tweeted, “Where is Mayor @tedwheeler?”
+U.S. Ambassador to Germany Ric Grenell, who is openly gay like Ngo, tweeted, “Where is Mayor @tedwheeler?”

 Wheeler was silent on his Twitter account and issued no statement to media.